SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Yes, that's it," Rarity said.

 "What do you need it for?"
-Rainbow asked.

-"I'm going to use it to model a dress," Rarity said.
+"I'm going to use it to model a dress."

 "Why?
 Isn't Fluttershy still here?"
-Rainbow asked.

 Rarity took a second to answer, "Well yes, but the customer's coat is a different color and I wanted Fluttershy to wear the costume, so I could make sure it matches."

 *I guess that makes sense.*

-"Oh, okay," Rainbow said.
+"Oh, okay."

 "Was there anything else?"
-Rarity asked.

-"No," Rainbow answered.
+"No."

-"Goodbye, darling," Rarity said.
+"Goodbye, darling."

-"See ya," Rainbow said.
+"See ya."

 Rarity took the package inside with her magic and closed the door.